ElementAstro/atom-docs/src/content/docs/en/tests/benchmark.md

 ---
-title: Benchmark Class Documentation
+title: Benchmark
-description: Comprehensive documentation for the Benchmark class, including constructors, configuration options, member functions, and usage examples for benchmarking code performance in C++.
+description: Comprehensive for the Benchmark class, including constructors, configuration options, member functions, and usage examples for benchmarking code performance in C++.
 ---

-# Benchmark Class Documentation

 ## Overview